 You can go by bus, but it takes about 15 hours to arrive.

-How to get around in Iguazu
+How to Get Around in Iguazu Falls

-Furthermore, from the hotel to the National Park on the Argentine side (it is about 16 km) and the Brazil side (about 25 km) , you will also need to be taken to the airport.
+Furthermore, from the hotel to the National Park on the Argentine side is about 16 km, and on the Brazil side, it is about 25 km; you will also need transportation to the airport.

 Taxi or Remis

-I mean, you get the same price for the bus if you are four people.
+You get the same price for the bus if you are four people.

-*NOTE: these prices are from 2015, most likely they will have risen, but the change to the euro or dollar will be more or less the same.
+*NOTE: these prices are from 2015, most likely, they will have risen, but the change to the euro or dollar will be more or less the same.

-Here, we were lucky and found Diego, who went from being our taxi driver to being our friend.
+Here, we were lucky and found Diego, who went from being our taxi driver to our friend.

 He lowered the price by 100 pesos for each trip.
 So he charged us 400 pesos to take us to waterfalls on the Argentine side and 450 pesos to take us to falls on the Brazilian side.

-Name: Diego Alberto Riquelme.
+Name Diego Alberto Riquelme.